Neo23x0/YARA-Style-Guide/README.md

 This guide will cover the best practices for YARA rule structure and contents, including recommendations for naming conventions, syntax, and content selection.
 By following these guidelines, you will be able to create YARA rules that are accurate, concise, and easy to read and maintain.

 Whether you are a seasoned security professional or just getting started with YARA, this guide will provide you with the tools you need to create effective malware detection rules.
-So, let's get started!

 ## Rule Structure